Nyuyki20/family_tree/README.md

 # family_tree
-This is website that shows family and relations
+This is a website that shows family and relations